Gr8Potato/COCBaseLayouts/README.md

 -----
 -----

 On some devices, you may not see a list of the post flairs like you can on this particular android.
+Your final solution is to lookup the flair in the search bar.

+We're still figuring out the exact syntax.
+On (my) android, the following syntax is: `flair_name:"FLAIR-NAME"`.

+On iOS, the syntax is `flair:"FLAIR-NAME"`.

-Your final solution is to lookup the flair in the search bar, namely using the following syntax: `flair_name:"FLAIR-NAME"`.
-This syntax works on mobile and desktop, so long as you use the search bar built into the Reddit website, NOT the URL bar.
+In either case, this works on mobile and desktop, so long as you use the search bar built into the Reddit website, NOT the URL bar.

 ![Flair By Search Bar SS](cocbaselayouts-images/mobile/Flair-By-Search-Bar-SS.png)